thanosmanolis/vp_tree/lib/README.md

 # Folder lib

-This folder is empty because the Makefile will add the produces .a files.
+This folder is empty because the Makefile will add the produced libraries.